tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 and then transition to reading real Japanese and learn real words.

 If you have completed one such deck, you don't need to do another one of the same kind.
-Instead you should go to the next level and do [Ankidrone Starter Pack](basic-vocabulary.html).
+Instead, you should go to the next level and do [Ankidrone Starter Pack](basic-vocabulary.html).
 Eventually your goal is to start sentence mining while consuming native content.